Webinar

 EMQX

-EMQX is one of the most popular MQTT brokers and has 13.4k stars on GitHub.
-The EMQX project was launched in 2012 and is licensed under Apache version 2.0.
+EMQX is one of the most popular MQTT brokers and has 15k stars on GitHub.
+The EMQX project was launched in 2012 and is licensed under Apache version 2.0(EMQX 5.8 and earlier versions).
 EMQX is written in Erlang/OTP, a programming language for building massively scalable soft real-time systems.

 EMQX is the world's most scalable MQTT broker that supports advanced features such as MQTT 5.0, MQTT-SN, and MQTT over QUIC.
-It supports masterless clustering for high availability and horizontal scalability.
-EMQX 5.0, the latest version, scales to establish 100 million concurrent MQTT connections with a single cluster of 23 nodes.
+EMQX offers unparalleled scalability with proven support for 100 million concurrent connections on a single 23-node cluster, built on a masterless architecture that ensures high availability.

 See: Reaching 100M MQTT connections with EMQX 5.0